"We absolutely must break free from this absurd logic of infinite growth in a finite world."

 Isn't it already too late to consider "something else"?

-NH : I admit that when I speak, I cheat a little with reality.
-At the risk of sounding pretentious, I see the world without a filter, in its difficulty in evolving.
+NH : I admit that when I speak, I tend to bend the truth a little.
+At the risk of sounding pretentious, I see the world unfiltered, in all its difficulty in evolving.
 The time it took us to react makes resolving these crises all the more complex.

-Once that has been said, to use a banal phrase, "it is too late to be pessimistic ."
-We can envisage the worst, but still, I hope, avoid it.
-Because if everything is ruined, as some make a quasi-religion of it, it is no longer mobilizing; it is the reign of every man for himself.
+Having said that, to use a common expression, "it's too late to be pessimistic ."
+We can consider the worst-case scenario, but I still hope to avoid it.
+Because if everything is lost, as some have made it into a near-religion, it's no longer a motivating force; it's every man for himself.

-Let's acknowledge that our world is very complex, and that it can hold some pleasant surprises for us.
-In other words, there are reasons to be worried: we just need to be clear-headed.
-And I prefer clear-headedness to denial.
-I nevertheless remain confident: if we manage, by some miracle, to demonstrate a collective intelligence that allows us to act in the same direction, we could still make a qualitative leap for humanity.
+Let's acknowledge that our world is very complex, and that it can hold some pleasant surprises.
+In other words, there are reasons to be concerned: we simply need to be clear-sighted.
+And I prefer clear-sightedness to denial.
+Nevertheless, I remain confident: if we manage, by some miracle, to demonstrate a collective intelligence that allows us to act in the same direction, we could propel humanity forward in a new qualitative leap.

-FL : I remain optimistic, because solutions exist, and history has shown that human beings, when faced with major challenges, are capable of adapting very quickly.
+FL : I remain optimistic because solutions exist, and history has shown that human beings, when faced with major challenges, are capable of adapting very quickly.
 The two world wars, for example, gave rise to the construction of Europe; today, a war between France and Germany would be unimaginable.
-I think, unfortunately, that we will go from catastrophe to catastrophe, which will, however, lead consciences to mobilize and evolve quickly.
-The whole question is whether it will not be too late compared to the runaway global warming...
-Only the future will tell.
+I think, unfortunately, that we will go from one catastrophe to another, which will, however, lead to a mobilization of consciences and rapid change.
+The whole question is whether it will be too late in light of the runaway climate change… Only time will tell.

 Virginie Larousse

-* From one world to another, the time of consciences , by Nicolas Hulot and Frédéric Lenoir (comments collected by Julie Klotz), Ed.
+* From One World to Another: The Time of Awareness , by Nicolas Hulot and Frédéric Lenoir (interview by Julie Klotz), Ed.
 Fayard, 2020

 Previous articles